 Haiti is a country of great social and economic potential.
-Many of Haiti’s hardworking and industrious citizens are eager to join the global economy.
-But the reality for most Haitians today is that only about a quarter of its 10 million inhabitants have access to formal education and a steady income.
-The other 75 percent are mired in poverty, struggling to survive.
+Many of its hardworking and industrious citizens are eager to join the global economy and participate in mutually enriching international exchanges.

 Located in the western third of the Hispaniola island, Haiti has a population of over eleven million.

 Among its many assets are beautiful beaches and majestic mountains, waterfalls, and historical monuments; a vibrant culture, including its outstanding literature, music, painting and crafts.
 Known for their hospitality and tasty cuisine; their strong independent life-force and entrepreneurial spirit, Haitians possess all the essential elements for a robust development.

 If these features were coupled with a strong, effective and ethical governance, a vigorous and comprehensive program for the country’s social and economic growth, and an adoption of technological advances, it could spur the sorely needed economic development and social justice.